FuncoSlam/DnD/Sessions/Session 5.md

 They pass through [[Crostaville]].

 They come across a bridge near a multilevel waterfall with caves built into them.
 They enter the nearest cave in which they find a hydra.
 Some attempt to sneak past, but they're spotted and a fight breaks out.
+It died.